|ONLINE||No Online Play|

 The enemies beating the living hell out of me did.

 Rising is certainly a challenge.
 I recommend starting the game on Easy and playing through at least once before tackling the higher difficulties.
-Unless you like a challenge, of course – then by all means, start on Hard.
+Unless you like a challenge, of course – then, by all means, start on Hard (Or do a pro-gamer move and use the Konami code to unlock Revengeance difficulty from the start and let the game make mincemeat out of you.)
 The game will give you a run for your money.
 And you will like it.

 You can also use stealth if you wish – even avoiding entire fights at times.
 However, it’s far more fun to just go in and kill everything.

 Blade mode is the most fun part of the game.
 This allows you to “cut what you will” with the use of the right analog stick.
 To use Blade mode, you need Fuel/Energy.
 When the meter is full and blue, you can activate Blade mode and time will slow down.
 At this point, you use the right stick to aim your blade, and slice up whatever you’re aiming at.